 Wintergreen Oil Side Effects

 Note: This document contains side effect information about methyl salicylate topical.
-Some of the dosage forms listed on this page may not apply to the brand name Wintergreen Oil.
+Some dosage forms listed on this page may not apply to the brand name Wintergreen Oil.

-Applies to methyl salicylate topical: topical cream, topical film, topical gel, topical liquid, topical lotion, topical oil, topical ointment, topical spray, topical stick
+Applies to methyl salicylate topical: external cream, external gel, external liquid, external lotion, external oil, oil.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Some side effects may not be reported.
 You may report them to the FDA.